 Mileage: 78 miles

-Weather: Mid 60s and foggy to start.
-Low 70s to end.
-Winds out of the east.
+Weather: Mid 60s to start.
+Upper 70s to end.
+Winds out of the NW.
 Rain.

 Highlights of the day: